Georgia Florida and Alabama Railroad: Tallahassee to Carrabelle

-Later Years
+Later years

 The GF&A was leased to the Seaboard Air Line Railway in 1927.
 The Seaboard went into receivership at the end of 1930, and the lease was revoked in 1931.
 The Seaboard was reformed after receiving government loans, and it agreed to operate, but not lease the GF&A. In 1944, the court that was overseeing the Seaboard's receivership authorized the company to purchase 90% of the GF&A's bonds.
+Once under Seaboard ownership, they designated the line north of Bainbridge as their Richland Subdivision and south of there as the Bainbridge Subdivision.

 In 1948, the line was abandoned from Carrabelle to Tallahassee.

 The Seaboard Air Line became part of CSX Transportation by 1980.
 In 1983, the former GF&A line north of Bainbridge was sold off to the South Carolina Central Railroad, and in 1989 it became part of the Georgia Southwestern Railroad.
 In 1997, the portion of the GF&A route from Richland south to Cuthbert was abandoned, and in 2002 the Georgia Department of Transportation acquired the remaining Cuthbert to Bainbridge section.
 The Georgia Southwestern remains the operator of the line.